How to Switch Payroll Providers in 6 Steps

 - What are some of the biggest pain points you’ve experienced?

 Once you have answered these questions, you’ll be able to create a list of must-haves.
 Add any features you’d like your new provider to have and decide which items are deal-breakers.
-This will aid in the decision-making process and help you choose the best payroll service for your business.
+This will aid in the decision-making process and help you choose the right payroll service for your business.
 Understanding exactly what you need to effectively manage and process payroll is crucial throughout this process.

 Step 2: Compare Your Current Provider to Other Payroll Companies